 Finally, the big D. With any private rental property, you often have to pay a sizeable deposit before you can move in.
 This is usually a month’s rent upfront, sometimes more.
 There is now a government run deposit protection scheme which ensures your deposit is kept safe, but this doesn’t guarantee it’s return in the event of any disputes.

-Shared ownership works differently to buying a property on the open market but it is a more affordable way to get on the property ladder.
+Shared ownership works differently to buying a property on the open market.
+However it can be an affordable way to get on the property ladder.
 This is because the required deposit is smaller so you don’t need as much cash up front to get a shared ownership mortgage.
-And although you still need to pay rent to the housing association who part own the property, shared ownership owners often comment that their combined monthly payments are still cheaper than the rent they were paying previously.
+Although you still need to pay rent to the housing association who part own the property.
+Shared ownership owners often comment that their combined monthly payments are still cheaper than the rent they were paying previously.

 Most shared ownership homes are new build with modern fixtures and fittings so do not need much work.
 If you are the first owner, the property may have a warranty.
 This means that any faults will be rectified by the builders free of charge.
 Always query this with your housing association.